 - Both skin prick tests and IgE testing measure sensitisation to an allergen, rather than clinical food allergy.

-- Skin prick tests must be done where there are facilities to deal with a possible anaphylactic reaction and the expertise to interpret the results:
+- Must be done where there are facilities to deal with a possible anaphylactic reaction and the expertise to interpret the results.

 - A saline-based control solution is also used at a separate site on the forearm.